YosysHQ-Docs/AppNote-109/docs/source/index.rst

 ---------------------
 The concurrent assertions capture sequences of events that span over time, that is, they have a temporal domain that is evaluated at each clock tick or time step of the system.
-A concurrent assertion rises the level of abstraction of SystemVerilog due the transactional nature of this construct.
+A concurrent assertion raises the level of abstraction of SystemVerilog due the transactional nature of this construct.

 Only in terms of FPV, an immediate assertion could mimic a concurrent assertion